robb-j/MiniYubiOath/README.md

 # Get YubiKey 2fa codes now!

-Quickly grab OATH TOTP two-factor codes on a YubiKey from the status bar.
+Quickly grab OATH TOTP two-factor codes on a YubiKey from your macOS status bar.

 ## Ethos